zy0n/railgun-cli/README.md

 ## Usage <a name = "usage"></a>

 Okay so its relatively simple.
-You only need your mnemonic.
+  - Required:
+    - Mnemonic
+    - Password
 ##### Usage Flags:
 ```sh